mhope-2/hms/README.md

-## A simple backend for a hotel management system using Express - TYpeScript
+## A simple backend for a hotel management system using Express - TypeScript